-Check out our National Bank World Elite review for full details about this card.
+Check out our National Bank World Elite Mastercard review for more details.

-The National Bank World Elite credit card earns À la carte rewards points for all purchases made on the card:
+The National Bank World Elite Mastercard earns À la carte rewards points for all purchases made on the card:

 - Groceries and restaurants: